-The Grenadines Travel with immerse you in white sand beaches, crystal blue waters, swaying palm trees, all the hallmarks of a tropical getaway in the Caribbean, without the tourist traffic of other Caribbean islands.
+The Best St. Vincent and the Grenadines Guide – The Grenadines Travel with immerse you in white sand beaches, crystal blue waters, swaying palm trees, all the hallmarks of a tropical getaway in the Caribbean, without the tourist traffic of other Caribbean islands.
 A string of 32 islands and cays comprises the nation of St. Vincent and the Grenadines.
 St Vincent has long been the destination of choice for the elite travelers who moor their private yachts off its secluded shorelines.
-While it may sound like a playground for the rich and famous, you don't need your own yacht to enjoy St Vincent & the Grenadines.
-Ferries make exploring St Vincent & the Grenadines a breeze, and with so many islands to choose from, there's sure to be one that perfectly meets your needs.
+While it may sound like a playground for the rich and famous, you don’t need your own yacht to enjoy St Vincent & the Grenadines.
+Ferries make exploring St Vincent & the Grenadines a breeze, and with so many islands to choose from, there’s sure to be one that perfectly meets your needs.

 St Vincent & the Grenadines Weather – When to Visit